brianglass/anastasis/files/tuesday_matins1.md

 <a href="#_ftnref58" id="_ftn58"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[58]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Cf. Genesis 3:1-7.</span>

 <a href="#_ftnref59" id="_ftn59"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[59]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Cf. the Nicene Creed.
-The poet, like the Creed, uses the present participle, Â‘is comingÂ’, not a future.
-The Latin uses the future Â‘will comeÂ’, and this has influenced most, but not all, English versions of the Creed.</span>
+The poet, like the Creed, uses the present participle, ‘is coming’, not a future.
+The Latin uses the future ‘will come’, and this has influenced most, but not all, English versions of the Creed.</span>

-<a href="#_ftnref60" id="_ftn60"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[60]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Â‘GehennaÂ’ occurs in the Bible twelve times, ten of them in St Matthew, who uses the expression Â‘Gehenna of fireÂ’ (5:22, 18:19.
-James 3:6 also speaks of the tongue being Â‘set on fire by GehennaÂ’), rather than the one used here.</span>
+<a href="#_ftnref60" id="_ftn60"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[60]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> ‘Gehenna’ occurs in the Bible twelve times, ten of them in St Matthew, who uses the expression ‘Gehenna of fire’ (5:22, 18:19.
+James 3:6 also speaks of the tongue being ‘set on fire by Gehenna’), rather than the one used here.</span>

 <a href="#_ftnref61" id="_ftn61"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[61]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Cf. Matthew 25:41</span>

 <a href="#_ftnref62" id="_ftn62"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[62]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Cf. Song of Songs 2:1.</span>

-<a href="#_ftnref63" id="_ftn63"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[63]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> This title for God, which is found in the Fathers and the liturgical texts, has its origin in Genesis 2:2, where the cognate verb is used, Â‘and the Lord God planted a paradise in EdemÂ’.</span>
+<a href="#_ftnref63" id="_ftn63"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[63]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> This title for God, which is found in the Fathers and the liturgical texts, has its origin in Genesis 2:2, where the cognate verb is used, ‘and the Lord God planted a paradise in Edem’.</span>

 <a href="#_ftnref64" id="_ftn64"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[64]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Isaias 9:5.
 The original LXX has only this title, the others were added later, to bring the Greek into line with the Hebrew.
-There is no Â‘AngelÂ’ in Hebrew.</span>
+There is no ‘Angel’ in Hebrew.</span>

 <a href="#_ftnref65" id="_ftn65"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[65]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Cf. Mat.
 8:12.</span>